gerritvreeman/homebrew-chem/README.md

 A tap for Homebrew providing some useful formula and casks for scientific work.

-Tab this repo using the following command.
+Tap this repo using the following command.

 ```sh
 brew tap gerritvreeman/homebrew-chem